sxjczzl/Homebrew-brew/docs/Formula-Cookbook.md

 First, it looks to see if you have set the `FC` environment variable.
 If it is set, Homebrew will use this value during compilation.
 If it is not set, it will check to see if `gfortran` is found in `PATH`.
 If it is, Homebrew will use its location as the value of `FC`.
 Otherwise, the `gcc` formula will be treated as a dependency and installed prior to compilation.

 If you have set `FC` to a custom Fortran compiler, you may additionally set `FCFLAGS` and `FFLAGS`.
-Alternatively, you can pass `--default-fortran-flags` to `brew install` to use Homebrew's standard `CFLAGS`.
+Alternatively, you can pass `--default-fortran-flags` to `brew install` to use Homebrew’s standard `CFLAGS`.

-When using Homebrew's `gfortran` compiler, the standard `CFLAGS` are used and user-supplied values of `FCFLAGS` and `FFLAGS` are ignored for consistency and reproducibility reasons.
+When using Homebrew’s `gfortran` compiler, the standard `CFLAGS` are used and user-supplied values of `FCFLAGS` and `FFLAGS` are ignored for consistency and reproducibility reasons.

 ## How to start over (reset to upstream `master`)